BrandonnGonzalez/Flashcard---Redux-React/README.md

 ## About

-Project developed dring the Full-Stack Engineer Path from the codecademy curriculum.
+Project developed dring the Front End Engineer Path from the Codecademy.

 ## Goals